LibertyNK/rt-portal/README.md

 Run `node setup.js`.

-Run `npm run watch` to auto recompile and restart server on port 8000.
+Run `gulp` in one Terminal window and `npm run watch` on another to auto recompile and restart server on port 8000.

-Run `gulp` after each change in CSS.